Damping of the isovector giant dipole resonance in $^{40,48}$Ca: Introduction

 The giant resonance width $\Gamma$ is determined by the interplay of different mechanisms: fragmentation of the elementary 1p-1h excitations (called Landau fragmentation or damping $\Delta E$), direct particle decay out of the continuum (escape width $\Gamma\!\uparrow$), and statistical particle decay due to coupling to 2p-2h and many particle-many hole (np-nh) states (spreading width $\Gamma\!\downarrow$) such that

-The coupling of 1p-1h excitations with more complex states implies a fragmentation of the giant resonance strength in a hierarchical manner \cite{bbb98}.
-This ``doorway state'' picture has been widely used but experimental evidence is scarce.
+The coupling of 1p-1h excitations with more complex states implies a fragmentation of the giant resonance strength in a hierarchical manner with characteristic life times, respectively energy scales \cite{bbb98}.
+Such a scheme underlies all transport models of quantum many-body systems with applications e.g.\ in nuclear physics, cosmology or condensed matter physics \cite{cas21}.
+This ``doorway state'' picture has been widely used in nuclear physics but experimental evidence is scarce.

 One possible option to gain insight into the role of the different components are experiments where the particle decay out of the giant resonance is measured in coincidence.
 Direct decay can be identified by the preferential population of 1h and 1p-2h states in the daughter nucleus, and the spreading width contribution can be estimated by comparison with statistical model calculations (see, e.g., Refs.~\cite{bol88,die94,str00,car01,hun03}).
 In recent years, an alternative method has been developed based on a quantitative analysis of the fine structure of giant resonances observed in high energy-resolution experiments \cite{vnc19a}.
 Different approaches for an extraction of energy scales characterizing the fine structure phenomenon have been compared in Ref.~\cite{she08} and wavelet analysis has been identified as particularly promising.
+However, any interpretation of such characteristic energy scales requires comparison to model calculations incorporating some or all of the aforementioned mechanisms.

-Fine structure of giant resonances has been established as a general phenomenon for all types of resonances \cite{vnc19a} and studied extensively across the nuclear chart for the cases of the IVGDR \cite{pol14,fea18,jin18,bas20,don20} and the IsoScalar Giant Quadrupole Resonance (ISGQR) \cite{she04,she09,usm11,usm16,kur18}.
+Fine structure of giant resonances has been established as a general phenomenon for all types of resonances \cite{vnc19a} and studied extensively across the nuclear chart for the cases of the IVGDR \cite{pol14,fea18,jin18,bas20,don20} and the IsoScalar Giant Quadrupole Resonance (ISGQR) \cite{she04,she09,usm11a,usm16,kur18}.
 The source of fine structure was found to be quite different for these two cases.
 Fine structure of the ISGQR arises from the spreading width by coupling of the 1p-1h states to low-lying collective phonons, while for the IVGDR it is dominated by the fragmentation of the 1p-1h strength, i.e, Landau damping \cite{vnc19a}.
-However, some signatures of the coupling between 1p-1h and 2p-2h states were also found.
+Some signatures of the coupling between 1p-1h and 2p-2h states were also found.